 Dalipuga.
 It is one of the easiest treks in the city and is a great place to have a quick dip.

-How to Get to Iligan
+How to Get to Iligan City

-From Manila/Cebu: Book, a flight to Cagayan De Oro.
+How to go to Iligan City from Manila and Cebu: Book a flight to Cagayan De Oro.
 From the Laguindingan International Airport, ride a bus or van going to Iligan City.
 Travel time is approximately one hour.